tarabukinivan/story_files/grafana_install_guide.md

 # Task3: Guide to Setting Up Grafana Dashboard for Node Monitoring
 Demo Preview: https://grafana.tarabukin.work/
+<p>Usually only Node Exporter is used on a server with a node.
+But in our example everything will be on one server</p>
 ## System Requirements
 * Operating System: Ubuntu 20.04 LTS or newer
 * RAM: Minimum 2GB